 The weather was beautiful today.
 Not a cloud in the sky.
-We ride up the lift again to Mannlichen since this there will be no fog.
+We rode up the lift again to Mannlichen since this day there will be no fog.
 On a clear day, one can get a picture of all three famous peaks: (from left to right) Eiger, Monch, Jungfrau.

 Rob started calling these “The Triplets”.
 We have triplet daughters.
 Who knows?
 If Rob had been here prior to the birth of our beautiful daughters, he might have wanted to name them after these Alps.

-From Kleine Sheidegg we hiked up to the glacier past a beautiful man-made lake.
+From Kleine Scheidegg we hiked up to the glacier past a beautiful man-made lake.
 We continued to Restaurant Eigergletscher.
 At first, I thought that they might have a Cincinnati favorite.

 What a view!

 We sat outside and I had Macaroni Alpen-style with ham, bacon, potatoes, grilled onions with cheese melted on top of macaroni.
 Rob ordered spaghetti.
 As usual, Rob sits in spots that amuse me and I can’t help but take a picture.

 Rob had bought Jungfrau passes for 6 days.
 A Eurail Pass isn’t accepted in the mountains of Switzerland.
 It was very pricey but worth it.
 However, Rob wanted to get more value out of it by seeing as much as possible via trains and cable cars on our final day in Switzerland.
 (Also, this made me very happy as it minimized the hiking.
 There are ski clubs here called Down Hill Only (DHO).
 I plan to start my own hiking club called UHOANVF (Up Hill Only And Not Very Far).